Hey Snowbirds! We Really Don't Care! Rude Tourists and Locals.

 We lived there up until I retired, at which time, we moved to South Carolina.

-We lived there for over seven years and we finally moved to Florida last year.
+We lived there for over seven years and we finally moved to Florida.

 During our careers, both of our jobs required us to travel extensively around the world where we learned to enjoy the diversity of peoples and cultures that we came in contact with.

-And over the past 7-8 years my wife and I have been lucky enough to take our Motorhome on trips around the US and meet diverse people from almost every; walk of life, ethnicity, age, and social standing.
+And being avid RV travelers for decades; my wife and I have been lucky enough to take our motorhome on trips around the US and while doing so we have met many diverse people from almost every; walk of life, ethnicity, age, and social standing.

 Always be Considerate and Understanding of Others

-One of the first things that we both learned, decades ago, in our jobs, and then in our travels, is best described in an old adage, that carries a lot of truth for us all.
-That adage is;
+One of the first things that we both learned, decades ago, in our jobs, as well as in our travels, is best described in an old adage, that carries a lot of truth for us all.

 Whenever in Rome, do as the Romans Do!

-Now, I really don'y know where this old saying originated, but it is a solid and valid little piece of truth that is based on something very core to people and their relationships with each other, everywhere.
+Now, I really don't know where this old saying originated, but it is a solid and valid little piece of social truth that is based on something important to so many people and their relationships with each other, everywhere.

-People Do Not Like to be Told that they are doing things wrong.
+Nobody likes to be told that they are doing things wrong.

-In our travels, in small town and large cities, in the highlands and in the lowlands, people might look different or speak differently but they are all pretty much considerate and thoughtful with their fellow man.
+In our travels, whether in small town or large cities, whether in the highlands or in the lowlands, people might look different or speak differently but they are all consistently considerate and thoughtful people when interacting with their fellow man.

 And, we have also found that; People, wherever you go around the world, DO NOT like for strangers, especially strangers from somewhere else, to tell them that they are doing something wrong.